voteflux/flux-website-v2/_posts/2019-03-08-flux-and-how-to-votes-nsw-and-federal.md

 * If the ballot is not valid yet (i.e. you need to fill in some more boxes):
   * Preference parties you like from the uncooperative minors in any order you choose
   * Preference parties you like from the uncooperative majors in any order you choose
-* Continue to fill out the ballot however you like until it is valid, and then cast your vote
+* While the ballot is still not valid, continue to fill it out however you like, and then cast your vote

-In the case of the NSW upper house ballot, the criterion for validity is filling out the numbers 1-6, though more than 6 is fine, too.

 **Deadline for telling Flux if we'll be on your HTV: 12th of March**